 - Unfortunately like most National Parks pets are not allowed in most areas.

 - Death Valley National Park charges a fee to enter.
-Fees are $30 per vehicle or $25 per motorcycle.
-If you are entering on foot, horse, or bike the fee is $15 per person.
-You can also purchase a park specific annual pass for $55.
-Or an annual park pass for all national parks for $80.
+Fees are per vehicle or per motorcycle.
+If you are entering on foot, horse, or bike the fee is per person.
+You can also purchase a park specific annual pass or an annual park pass for all national parks.

-Death Valley National Park is a National park full of surprises.
+Death Valley National Park is full of surprises.
 With mountains, salt flats, sand dunes and the most surreal nighttime skyscapes – there is something here for everyone.

 |Big Bear||Joshua Tree Camping, Hiking & More|